UniSiegenWiNeMe/opendash-docs/guides/widgets.md

 ## instance.registerWidget()

-Once you have an instance, you can `import` widgets and register them:
+Once you have an instance, you can `import` widgets and register them in your instance.
+You do this in app/js/app.js:

 ```js
 import exampleWidget from 'opendash-widget-example';